 Feeling like it's time to make that move?
-Whether you've had this feeling for the last month or the last year it's important that you consider a few things before you actually walk away from your current job.
+Whether you've had this feeling for the last month or the last year, you must consider a few things before you actually walk away from your current job.

-I must first say that I DO NOT believe you should leave your current employment without gaining clarity on who you are, what you want to do and where you want to go, as well exploring the financial considerations of your decision.
-Without doing this work you'll merely jump out of a frying pan and into the fire.
+I must first say that I DO NOT believe you should leave your current employment without gaining clarity on who you are, what you want to do, and where you want to go, as well as exploring the financial considerations of your decision.
+Without doing this work, you'll merely jump out of a frying pan and into the fire.

-There may be circumstances where a quick exit is warranted, but if you spent some time gaining the clarity I mentioned, you may find that where you are is exactly where you need to be.
-Counter intuitive I know, but I'll save that for another blog post.
+There may be circumstances where a quick exit is warranted, but if you spent some time gaining the clarity I mentioned, you might find that where you are is exactly where you need to be.
+Counterintuitive, I know, but I'll save that for another blog post.

 I decided to walk away from my career seven years ago because I knew it was time.
-I had been unhappy with where I was and where I was headed so I new had to make a shift.
+I had been unhappy with where I was and where I was headed, so I knew had to make a shift.
 I was working my side hustle and often dreamt of what it would be like to do it full time.
-Even though I was fearful of what it would mean to be "without a job" for the first time, I knew I had to make the move but wanted to do so gracefully.
+Even though I was fearful of what it would mean to be "without a job" for the first time, I knew I had to make a move but wanted to do so gracefully.

 Leaving a job gracefully enables you to protect your future career path and maintain good relationships with former colleagues.
-If you're thinking of staying in the same industry new jobs are often enhanced by good relationships with former bosses and co-workers.
-Also, it's a small world and you never know who from your past you might meet again in your future.
+If you're staying in the same industry, new jobs are often enhanced by good relationships with former bosses and co-workers.
+Also, it's a small world, and you never know who from your past you might meet again in your future.
 I've been lucky enough to have several work colleagues hire me and become my clients.

 Here's a resignation game plan you can follow to ensure a smooth transition, protect your good name and keep your career on track.

 1. Be discreet about searching for a new job or working your side hustle while you're working.
 Conduct your job search on your own time.
-Use your mornings, evenings and days off to work your side hustle.
+Then, use your mornings, evenings, and days off to work your side hustle.
 If you have a side hustle that you're working to turn into a business, don't let it get in the way of your current duties.

 * If your next move requires a different look or style, start dressing that way now if you're concerned about looking conspicuous on the days you go out on interviews, network, or meet with clients.